 Know How Much You Owe

 Don't just create your list and forget about it.
 Refer to your debt list periodically, especially as you pay bills.
-Update your list every few months as the amount of your debt changes.
+Update your list every few months as the total amount of your debt changes.

 Pay Your Bills on Time Each Month

 Late payments make it harder to pay off your debt since you’ll have to pay a late fee for every payment you miss.
 If you miss two payments in a row and your interest rate and finance charges will increase.

 If you use a calendaring system on your computer or smartphone, enter your payments there and set an alert to remind you several days before your payment is due.
 If you miss a payment, don’t wait until the next due date to send your payment, by then it could be reported to a credit bureau.
-Instead, send your payment as soon as you remember to.
+Instead, send your payment as soon as you remember that it was missed.

 Use a bill payment calendar to help you figure out which bills to pay with which paycheck.
 On your calendar, write each bill’s payment amount next to the due date.
 Then, fill in the date of each paycheck.
-If you get paid on the same days every month, like the 1st and 15th, you can use the same calendar from month to month.
+If you get paid on the same days every month—the 1st and 15th—you can use the same calendar from month to month.
 But, if your paychecks fall on different days of the month, it would help to create a new calendar for each month.

 Make at Least the Minimum Payment

 If you can’t afford to pay anything more, at least make the minimum payment.
 Of course, the minimum payment doesn’t help you make real progress in paying off your debt.
 But, it keeps your debt from growing and keeps your account in good standing.
 When you miss payments, it gets harder to catch up and eventually your accounts could go into default.